-- Prekindergarten programs will continue with staggered entrance until the end of September - Kindergarten students will attend according to their schedule beginning September 14th.
-Please contact Kathleen Scwartzenberger and Jennifer Hingley if you believe that you will require more time for staggered start.
+- Prekindergarten programs will continue with staggered entrance until the end of September.
+Principals can reduce the initial intake of students.
+Please ensure your most vulnerable students are part of that first group of students starting.
+We want to reach our target of 20 students. - Kindergarten students will attend to their schedule beginning September 14th.
+Please contact Kathleen Schwartzenberger and Jennifer Hingley if you believe that you will require more time for staggered start.